 Education Team– OPEN

 The Education team oversees our children’s program, Adelphi Seedlings, and develops and conducts educational workshops focused on gardening techniques, organic pest control, beneficial bugs, companion planting, water conservation, and cooking.
 Thanks to a generous donation from Tito’s Vodka (through their nationwide volunteer and funding initiative to help community gardens), the Children’s Garden was rebuilt in 2020.
 The new configuration makes it easier for our “Seedlings” to plant, water, weed, and harvest their crops.

 Compost Team – CLOSED

-The compost team maintains the compost area, turns, waters, and adds to the compost under the direction of the compost coordinator.
-Additional duties include collecting materials from Compost Coalition donation sites when needed/available, and leading compost-focused work days when the compost is a priority task.
-The team is also tasked with developing a Zero Waste initiative.
+The Compost team maintains the garden’s composting area, turning, watering, and adding materials to the compost under the direction of the compost coordinator.
+Members of the Compost Team are responsible for collecting materials from various Compost Coalition donation sites (when needed and available), leading compost-focused work days, and developing a Zero Waste initiative.

 Donation Team – OPEN

 The Donation Team is responsible for planting, watering, weeding, and maintaining the two large donation plots.
 Every Wednesday morning, members of the Donation Team harvest from our donation plots and deliver all produce donations to the Covenant United Methodist Church Food Pantry.
 When garden members have excess produce that they wish to donate from their individual plots, Donation Team members will harvest or collect those offerings to include in our weekly delivery to the food pantry.